Safety Specialist Jobs in USA with Visa Sponsorship

 Are there alternatives if my Safety Specialist role doesn't qualify for H-1B?

-Consider L-1 transfer if you work for a multinational company, or explore whether your background qualifies for other visa categories.
+Consider L-1 visa transfer if you work for a multinational company, or explore whether your background qualifies for other visa categories.
 Some safety professionals qualify for O-1 visas if they have extraordinary expertise.
 Engineering-focused safety roles might qualify for different specialty occupation arguments, or you could target EHS positions with stronger regulatory requirements.

 What is the prevailing wage requirement for sponsored Safety Specialist jobs?